Nishitovic/AES-encryption/README.md

 # AES-encryption
-AES encryption and decryption algorithm with GUI
+AES encryption and decryption algorithm GUI with gava